 Choosing the Right Insolvency Practitioner

-When evaluating potential practitioners, consider their credentials, expertise, and standing.
-It’s important to confirm that they have successfully passed the Joint Insolvency Examination Board (JIEB) exams, possess relevant experience, and are duly licensed and authorised to act in relation to an insolvent individual, partnership, or company.
+It’s important to confirm that they have successfully passed the Joint Insolvency Examination Board (JIEB) exams, possess relevant experience, and are duly licensed and authorised to act on behalf of an insolvent individual, partnership, or company.

 The JIEB exams are a requisite set of examinations required to become a certified insolvency practitioner.
 Ensuring that your chosen practitioner is licensed and authorised guarantees their legal entitlement to act on behalf of your insolvent business.